microsoft/lisa/docs/contributing.rst

 --------------------------------

 If there is a bug and you want to fix it, feel free to do so by submitting a pull request.
 We will review it proactively.
-Once it’s approved, we will merge it.
+Once it's approved, we will merge it.

-If you’d like to suggest any extension, please submit a pull request.
+If you'd like to suggest any extension, please submit a pull request.

 Learn more from :doc:`development guidelines <write_test/guidelines>` and :doc:`how to write extensions <write_test/extension>`.